- Architecture / Landscape / Interiors

 Founded in 2000, the Graduate Writing Program at Otis offers a Master of Fine Arts degree with concentrations in prose, poetry, and literary translation.
 Workshops and literary seminars culminate in the completion of a creative thesis, while two-year paid practicums in teaching or publishing prepare students for life after graduate school in fields that complement a lasting writing practice.
 The small size and selective nature of the program ensure an exemplary student/faculty ratio and allow us to provide funding to all full-time students.

 As the only full-residency MFA writing program in the city of Los Angeles, Otis makes the most of our location in a dynamic, complex city that has inspired writers ranging from Thomas Pynchon to Joan Didion, Octavia Butler to Raymond Chandler.
 The program is enriched by the eclectic literary resources of L.A. — its book festivals, reading series, galleries and museums, small presses, legendary writers’ haunts, and independent bookstores.

 Our own biweekly literary events bring in writers, translators, and editors from around the world to meet and talk with students, sharing their work and expertise.
 The other graduate and undergraduate programs at Otis—including those in Fine Arts, Graphic Design, Public Practice, Digital Media, Illustration, and Book Arts—offer the possibility for interdisciplinary projects and artistic collaboration.

-Upon acceptance, students receive a guarantee of two years’ fellowship support, as well as employment through the teaching and publishing practicums.
-In addition, second-year students are eligible for the First Book Fellowship, a $10,000 grant that enables them, following completion of the degree, to focus on developing and revising their thesis manuscript for publication.
+Though the program is full-residency, students have the option of enrolling on a full-time or part-time basis.
+Upon acceptance, full-time students receive a guarantee of two years’ fellowship support, as well as employment through the teaching and publishing practicums.
+In addition, all students in their final semester of study are eligible to apply for the First Book Fellowship, a $10,000 grant that enables them, following completion of the degree, to focus on developing and revising their thesis manuscript for publication.